Empire of Pain: Reception

-The book received critical acclaim.
 New York noted that Empire of Pain differs from other coverage of the Sackler's role in the opioid crisis, calling the book "principally a family history".
 Zachary Siegel, writing in The New Republic, called the book an "important record of private greed facilitated by a corrupted government".
 Publishers Weekly called the book a "damning review" of the family's involvement in the opioid epidemic.
 Joanna Walter praised Patrick Radden Keefe's telling of the decade-spanning story in Literary Review: "He expertly draws all the threads together to bring us the full, frightening saga... the sum of its parts is a stunning crime story."

-The book won the 2021 Baillie Gifford Prize for non-fiction and the Goodreads Choice Award for History & Biography, was shortlisted for the 2021 Financial Times and McKinsey Business Book of the Year Award, and longlisted for the 2022 Andrew Carnegie Medal for Excellence in Nonfiction.
+The book won the 2021 Baillie Gifford Prize for Non-fiction and the Goodreads Choice Award for History & Biography, was shortlisted for the 2021 Financial Times and McKinsey Business Book of the Year Award, and was longlisted for the 2022 Andrew Carnegie Medal for Excellence in Nonfiction.
 It was also selected for The Washington Post's "10 Best Books of 2021" list.